 Enhanced Security and Data Governance: Extracts provide a layer of security for your data.
 Through its encryption, you can protect your data with a password while sharing it with external parties.
 This capability helps you in cases where you are strictly expected to comply with privacy regulations.

 Local availability: Data extracts can be locally stored on your system.
-You can work on them without connecting to the original source.
-As you can manipulate and shape data without an internet connection, data extracts provide flexibility of use.
+You can work on them without connecting to the source.
+Data extracts provide flexibility as you can manipulate and shape data without an internet connection.

 Cons of Data Extracts

-Data Latency: As the extracts are locally available, you can expect data latency.
-To reflect the latest information in your insights and visualisations, you will have to refresh the extracts.
-This results in a significant delay between the times when data was changed in the original source and when it was updated in the extract.
+Data Latency: You can expect data latency as the extracts are locally available.
+You will have to refresh the extracts to reflect the latest information in your insights and visualisations.
+This results in a significant delay between when data was changed in the source and when it was updated in the extract

-Complex Extract Creation: The process of creating extracts requires more steps than a live connection.
-Beginners might find it complex to perform the following tasks for extract creation.
+Complex Extract Creation: Creating extracts requires more steps than a live connection.
+Beginners might need help to perform the following tasks for extract creation.

 Defining data connection settings